 Keyword frequency has changed over the years.
 In the old days, writers needed to bludgeon Google over the head with a keyword to ensure that it was noticed.
 That is no longer true.
 Search engines have become much more sophisticated and can glean the keywords from context more readily.
 In fact, you can use a variety of similar words and phrases as alternates when writing content.
 This method offers a rich selection of keywords for Google to match from the same content.
 However, “keyword stuffing” or a high percentage of keywords used in a post is a way to get penalised.
 If you want to include several keywords, your content needs to be long enough to include them naturally.
 The best bet is to provide the information that people want before worrying too much about adding keywords to your content.
 Each piece of content should focus primarily on one keyword.

 Page links are the last essential bit of SEO copywriting that can be applied both on-page and across your website.
 Google has recently cracked down on poor linking practices.
 Links should provide relevant information to your readers.
 Places to go for further data, resources and related pages are the best places to link.
 If you are not sure about a site, then do not link to it.
 It is also a good practice to link to other related pages within your own site.
-The quality of links is much more important that the quantity.
+The quality of links is much more important than the quantity.

 2. Writing for People